 Cyril Alfred Burne was at Felsted School from 1916-1917 (1900-1932).
 WWI: 1917-19 Royal Fusiliers.
 1919-21 Interpreter to BA in Danzig.
 He was the son of assistant schoolmaster (mathematics) Ormond Hugh Burne (1906-1921).

 Assistant Master & mathematician.
 Son of Thomas, colliery clerk, of Earl’s Court, London.
 Born at Burnopfield, near Tanfield, Durham.
 Educ.
 King’s College, London.
 Adm. at Corpus Christi Camb June 1880.
 Migrated to Trinity, Oct 9 1880; matric.
 Michs.
 1880; Scholar, 1883; BA (24th Wrangler) 1884.
 Asst Master at Hill Lands School, Wargrave, for 7½ years; family moved from Cambridge to Germany and worked as an assistant master at Alte Burg, Aerzen, Hanover, Germany for 12 years.
-The school closed down and was appointed at Felsted School, Head Of Engineering.
+The school closed down and he was appointed at Felsted School, as Head Of Engineering.
 On 3rd November 1917, he was informed that his son Pte Harold O Hugh of 1st/4th Battalion, Essex Regiment was KIA on 3rd November 1917 and buried at the Gaza War Cemetery aged 20.
 He took early retirement.

 See here also.